 Q: What should I know about itchy skin?

 A: Itchy skin can be irritating, painful and accompanied by a rash.
 Symptoms of itchy skin might be red bumps, blisters and leathery thick skin.
 Many different things can cause itchy skin – including cool, dry weather.
 Proper treatment is important for long-term and even instant relief.

-Q: Can I treat my dry skin with over-the-counter products?
+A: Can I treat my dry skin with over the counter products?

 - Can psoriasis become worse in the winter?

-Dr. Oswald Lightsey Mikell, certified by the American Board of Dermatology and the American Board of Cosmetic Surgery, is the owner of Dermatology Associates of the Lowcountry.
+Dr. Oswald Lightsey Mikell, certified by the American Board of Cosmetic Surgery, is the owner of Dermatology Associates of the Lowcountry.